mhamp/WeatherApp/README.md

 **1. How to install the application**

 1. Download or clone app from GitHub repository https://github.com/mhamp/weatherapp.git to your preferred IDE.
 Note app was developed on Intellij Community edition with its inherent limitations.
 2. App is set to work with H2.
 The database is packaged with in the project jar and can be accessed through http://localhost:8080/h2-console.
-(If you want to use a different RDBMS you have to change the respective dependencies in the pom.xml and application properties under src/main/resources/application.properties.)
+3. NOTE: If for any reason you want to use a different RDBMS you have to adjust the dependencies in the pom.xml and application.properties file to the desired databse.
-3. Have the user table populated with required fields foo and bar for username.
-For password use the service  by https://www.browserling.com/tools/bcrypt to encrypt the passwords:
-    - '123455' for foo
-    - '654321' for bar
-    - 'admin' for admin

 **2. How to start the application**